rjabdulkadir/ipa/README.md

 # IPA
 Inclusive Pay Africa is being implemented by a consortium led by [Qua-Qua Capital Services](quaquacapitalservices.com).
-This repository contains hardware design and operating software files, for a low cost portable terminal that will allow various types of financial transactions over mobile network or Wi-Fi channels.
+This repository contains Schematics, PCB layouts and operating software sources, for a reference design low cost portable terminal that will allow various types of financial transactions over mobile network or Wi-Fi channels.
 # Getting Started
 The operating software is developed using micropython on the ESP-32 microcontroller platform with SIMcom SIM800C GSM and a PN532 based NFC boards.
 The reference display is a 240x135 lCD module based on the ST7789 display driver chip.
 A generic 58mm thermal printer supporting a UART interface can be used for receipt printing.
 Development kits for all of these components are widely available.
 # Hardware Components